Job Description for President

 • Community resources

-Start recruiting chairmen and committee members, selecting first those whose work begins right away such as programs, budget, membership and communications.
+Start recruiting chairs and committee members, selecting first those whose work begins right away such as programs, budget, membership and communications.
+Meet with those committees to ensure proposed calendar and programs, budget, membership campaign, and communication plans are drafted before the first association meeting.

 Encourage experienced and new members to get involved and share the workload to grow leadership for today and tomorrow.